Mary Paterson finds Calm Down Dear, a festival of innovative feminist performance, has a lot to say about the conventions of looking at women

 Images are from the productions and are used with permission.

 Image 1: By Field & McGlynn.
 From A Girl and a Gun.
-Louise Orwin sits on a crate, wearing a blue dress and red beret, holding a pink assault rifle in one hand and holding her other up, squashing red berries so the juice runs down her arm.
+Louise Orwin sits on a crate, wearing a blue dress and red beret, holding a pink assault rifle.
+She is laughing.
 The background is yellow.

 Image 2: Close up of a red lipsticked mouth licking cream off a pie.